EthicalSource/hippocratic-license/content/_index.md

 ## How to Contribute

-The Hippocratic License is a living document, and has been [open sourced](https://github.com/ContributorCovenant/hippocratic-license "Hippocratic License source code").
+The Hippocratic License is a living document, and is available on [GitHub](https://github.com/ContributorCovenant/hippocratic-license "Hippocratic License source code").
 Contributions in the form of issues and pull requests are welcomed and encouraged.